Adolescent Psychology | Depressed Children?

 I do not believe in a fundamental, metaphysical evil.
 Greed, self-centeredness and sociopathic reasoning as to the value of life are the closest things we’ve got, and there’s nothing mystical about those.
 Greed certainly is a motivator when researchers come forward with claims that depression and anxiety are detectable in infants.
 The one needle in a haystack aside, infants and youths need parental love to help them regulate feelings they do not understand.
 If parents cannot or will not offer this, they should be sterilized and the children should go to people more adept wielding their humanity.

 Don’t tell me my infant needs therapy and drugs!

 Lead study author Sylvana Cote from the University of Montreal says that “As early as the first year of life, there are indications that some children have more risks than others to develop high levels of depression and anxiety.”
 I agree that sometimes special intervention is needed.
-But does this apply to 15 percent of preschoolers?
-And are these preschoolers each applying for an installment loan to help fund self-medicating, self-destructive behaviors like mom and dad?
+But does this get started to 15 percent of preschoolers?
+And are these preschoolers each requesting an installment loan to help fund self-medicating, self-destructive behaviors like mom and dad?
 No, but you can by clicking the button if you need to.